kubernetes/website/content/en/docs/concepts/services-networking/service.md

 In this mode, kube-proxy watches the Kubernetes control plane for the addition and removal of Service and Endpoint objects.
-For each Service, it installs iptables rules, which capture traffic to the Service's `clusterIP` and `port`, and redirects that traffic to one of the Service's backend sets.
+For each Service, it installs iptables rules, which capture traffic to the Service's `clusterIP` and `port`, and redirect that traffic to one of the Service's backend sets.
 For each Endpoint object, it installs iptables rules which select a backend Pod.